Michoumichmich/SYCL_FS/README.md

 - Batch processing: See the example.
 With a single kernel launch and one fixed-size memory allocations, we can process an unbound number of files on the device (without having to re-alloc or re-launch kernels).
 - Processing files that do not fit in the memory of the GPU: to process a petabyte dataset, on a regular GPU one would have to launch tons of kernels and manage the data.
 What if the kernel has to perform random accesses on the file?
 Now it can all be done from the kernel.
+See [random_walk](examples/random_walk.cpp) which couldn't be eaily GPU accelerated otherwise.
 - And many more!

 ### Async RPC features